Legal

 Our Structure

 Nuix Limited is an Australian incorporated company and is listed on the Australian Securities Exchange.
-Nuix Limited is the parent company of the Nuix Group and has 7 subsidiaries across Australia, the United States, Ireland, the United Kingdom, and Singapore.
-More information about the principal activity and country of incorporation of the entities in the Nuix Group can be found in Nuix Limited’s Annual Report.
-All companies in the Nuix Group follow policies set by Nuix Limited.
+Nuix Limited is the ultimate and parent entity of the Nuix Group and, as at 30 June 2023, has 9 entities across Australia, the United States, Ireland, the United Kingdom, the Philippines and Singapore.
+More information about the principal activity and country of incorporation of the entities in the Nuix Group can be found in Nuix Limited’s Annual Reports.
+All entities in the Nuix Group follow policies set by Nuix Limited.

 Our Operations

 Nuix is a leading provider of investigative analytics and intelligence software with a vision of “finding truth in a digital world”.
-Nuix software has been used in investigations into some headline events over the last 15 years, including the Panama Papers, the Royal Commission into Misconduct in the Banking, Superannuation and Financial Service Industry in Australia, organized crime rings, corporate scandals, and terrorist activities.
+Nuix software has been used in investigations into some headline events over the last 15 years, including the Panama Papers, the Royal Commission into Misconduct in the Banking, Superannuation and Financial Service Industry in Australia, organised crime rings, corporate scandals and terrorist activities.

-Nuix offers a software platform powered by a powerful data processing engine – the Nuix Engine – and is comprised of a number of software applications that provide visualization, analytics, and relationship-mapping for customers.
-Nuix is used by many of the world’s leading corporations, regulators, governments, law firms, advisories, and service providers.
+Nuix offers a software platform powered by a powerful data processing engine – the Nuix Engine – and is comprised of a number of software applications which provide visualisation, analytics and relationship-mapping for customers.
+Nuix is used by many of the world’s leading corporations, regulators, governments, law firms, advisories and service providers.

-Nuix is headquartered in Sydney, Australia, and had a total headcount of 439 as of 30 June 2021, in 11 countries across North America, EMEA, and Asia Pacific.
+Nuix is headquartered in Sydney, Australia and had a total headcount of 438 at 30 June 2023, in 14 countries across North America, EMEA and Asia Pacific.
 The majority of our workforce is based in Australia and the US.
 Additional information on our activities, performance, products, and services can be found on our website www.nuix.com.

 Our Corporate Values

-Nuix strives to foster a customer-collaborative and innovative culture through a talented team of employees who are motivated to build software with purpose and assists its customers to contribute to a wider public and social good.
+We strive to foster a customer-collaborative and innovative culture through a talented team of employees who are motivated to build software with purpose and assist our customers to contribute to a wider public and social good.

 3. Nuix’s Modern Slavery Risks

-Based on our industry, business model, procurement profile, and geographical footprint, we have assessed the risk that we cause, contribute to, or are directly linked to modern slavery as low.
+Based on our industry, business model, procurement profile and geographical footprint, we have assessed the overall risk that we cause, contribute to, or are directly linked to modern slavery as low.

 We have assessed the risk of modern slavery practices in our supply chain as low.
-This assessment is based on the geographical footprint of our suppliers and the types of services and products provided.
-Our procurement generally consists of technology, professional services, recruitment and labor hire, marketing, and facilities management expenditures.
+This assessment is based on the geographical footprint of our suppliers and the types of services and products we procure.
+Our procurement generally consists of technology, professional services, recruitment and labour hire, marketing, and facilities management expenditures.

 Our Supply Chain

-During the period, we engaged with more than 500 suppliers across 26 countries.
-Approximately 98% of our spending was with suppliers in countries deemed low risk for slavery according to the Global Slavery Index.
-Where Nuix engages with suppliers in countries deemed a medium risk, the category of the products or services being procured is deemed low risk.
-Nuix does not engage with any suppliers who are located in countries deemed as high risk according to the Global Slavery Index.
+During the period, we engaged with approximately 500 suppliers across 26 countries.
+More than 98% of our procurement spend was with suppliers in countries deemed lower risk for modern slavery prevalence and vulnerability according to the Global Slavery Index 2023.
+Where Nuix engages with suppliers in countries deemed medium or higher risk, the category of the products or services being procured is lower risk.

-Nuix strives to do business with customers, partners, and suppliers of sound business character and reputation.
-Nuix does not knowingly support any public or private organization which espouses unethical or discriminatory policies or practices.
+Nuix procures property management services, which indirectly include facilities management services (e.g., cleaning, maintenance, and security).
+These types of services are deemed as higher risk for labour exploitation.
+Nuix strives to do business with customers, partners and suppliers of sound business character and reputation.
+Nuix does not knowingly support any public or private organisation which espouses unethical or discriminatory policies or practices.

 4. How Nuix Has Addressed its Modern Slavery Risks